 Registered Belted Galloways - This is considered to be a Heritage Breed.

 The breed's first recorded history dates to the 16th Century in the rugged hills of the former Galloway district of Scotland where they were selected for their thriftiness and ability to withstand the adverse conditions.
 The Belted Galloway has long hair on the back, so that the extra fat is not necessary to keep warm in the winter and biting insects are rarely a problem in the summer.
 Results of a multi-breed research project conducted by a Canadian Government Experiment Station, reveal that the Galloway ranks second only to the Buffalo in hair density tests.
 (I don't know if Alabama cattle can make this claim!)
 Angus also come from Scotland, but were selected for their rapid growth, not thriftiness.
 It is believed that the belted variety of Galloway cattle evolved from an early Celtic breed and is probably a cross of Black Galloways on Dutch Belted.
 They are polled, meaning that they have no horns, but they can still lay one on you with their head!
 This is a good-natured beef breed of medium size, who consume weeds, scrub and rough grass.
+I refer to them as the goats of the bovine world.
 Our mature bull weighs about 1200 pounds or less and is approximately 47 inches at the hip.
 The cows are about 800 pounds and produce well into their teens.
 We have a 19 year old cow who dropped a calf in 2011.
 Babies are very small at birth but quickly grow into fine young animals because their mamas have such good milk.
 They are thrifty and do not require extra quality forage to attain good growth.
-Because the animal is a little smaller, steaks are closer to the new guide-lines for portions.
+Because the animal is a little smaller, steaks are closer to the new guide-lines for boutique portions.
 Exciting color, good disposition, no horns, good growth rate without pushing with high protein diet and lean flavorful meat.
 Since the Belted Galloways are free grazers, their meat is high in Omega 3, an essential fatty acid necessary for human growth and development.
 What a wonderful combination of traits!